FINANCIAL AID RATE98%

 The list of schools below have been selected by researching which schools offer similar programs to Southern University and A&M College.

-- Louisiana State University in Baton Rouge, LA (8 miles away)
+- Louisiana State University in Alexandria, LA (8 miles away)

-- Southeastern Louisiana University in Hammond, LA (44 miles away)
+- Southeastern Louisiana University in New Orleans, LA (44 miles away)

-- University of Louisiana at Lafayette in Lafayette, LA (54 miles away)
+- University of Louisiana at Lafayette in Shreveport, LA (54 miles away)

-- Nicholls State University in Thibodaux, LA (56 miles away)
+- Nicholls State University in New Orleans, LA (56 miles away)

-- University of New Orleans in New Orleans, LA (76 miles away)
+- University of New Orleans in Lake Charles, LA (76 miles away)

 See a list of all the colleges and universities by clicking on one of the links below: